fairDataSociety/beeson/README.md

 * `number` (when it does have decimal value): `float32`

 The `superBeeSon` type is a notation for a container type data implementation (e.g. array or object) where the type specification is referenced with a Swarm hash.
-This reserves only 3 segments before the data implementation so that the on-chain identification of the data-blob can be really cheap.
+This reserves only 2 segments before the data implementation so that the on-chain identification of the data-blob cannot be cheaper.

 The `swarmCac` and `swarmSoc` are misc types that are deserialized as regexed strings according to the rules of [Swarm CIDs](https://github.com/ethersphere/swarm-cid-js/).
 Additionally, the serialization can interpret the CID object used in `swarm-cid-js`.